alejandramatiasmartin2/-ih_datamadpt0420_project_m2/README.md

 ## Exploratory data analysis report: Instructions

-In order to make a good exploratory analysis, I have done Summary statistics including descriptive statistics:
+In order to make a good exploratory analysis, I have done Summary statistics including descriptive statistics:max, min, mean, standard deviation, percentiles, correlations, data types, etc.
-- max
-- min
-- mean
-- standard deviation
-- percentiles
-- correlations
-- data types

-Also data visualizations charts in order to capture a large amount of data all at once in a clear and concise manner (Box Plots, Histograms, Bar Plots, Scatter Plots, Correlation Matrix, etc.).
+Also I made data visualizations charts in order to capture a large amount of data all at once in a clear and concise manner (Box Plots, Bar Plots, Correlation Matrix, etc.).

 ## Tableau Data Dashboard

+Based on the analysis done in the data analysis report, I have plotted in Tableau to corroborate the main insights I have drawn from this data set.
+ You can access to the dashbord [here.](https://public.tableau.com/profile/alejandra.mat.as.mart.n#!/vizhome/Diamondsdashboard/DiamondsDashboard?publish=yes)

 ### Conclusions

+- The <strong>carat</strong> is the characteristic with the highest correlation to the <strong>price</strong> of the diamond: the higher the carat (the more it weighs), the higher the price.
+- The volume is also highly correlated to the price.
+- In terms of <strong>color</strong>, I would have originally thought that diamonds with a D color (100 % colorless), which is the best, would have the highest average price.
+However, the ones with the highest average price are the J and I (less colorless).
+- Diamonds with de highest carat and average price are mainly less colorless (J, I, H).

 ___
 ### :computer: **Technology stack**